‘He’s a man of his word’: Indy 500 winner Hélio Castroneves makes house call after promise

 Surrounded by new friends, Castroneves’ triumphant return to North New Jersey Street wouldn’t have been complete without pictures, hugs and even autographed gifts and souvenirs exchanged back and forth.

 “It went from a normal weekend to very awesome, incredible, unbelievable weekend very quickly — very, very quickly,” Terzini said.
-“It goes down, more importantly, as one of the best memories and one of the bets weekends that we’ve had.”
+“It goes down, more importantly, as one of the best memories and one of the best weekends that we’ve had.”

 If the 500 Spectacle of Homes makes a return in 2022 or not, the Terzini’s say it’ll remain a tradition and a fond memory on their block for years to come.